mdn/content/files/en-us/mozilla/add-ons/webextensions/api/search/search/index.md

 Perform a search using the search engine specified or the default search engine if no search engine is specified.

 The results are displayed in the current tab, a new tab, or a new window according to the `disposition` property or in the tab specified in the `tabId` property.
-If neither is specified, the results display in the current tab.
+If neither is specified, the results display in a new tab.

 To use this function, your extension must have the `"search"` [manifest permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions).